-The purpose of the Community Forum held on January 30, 2018 was to give citizens an opportunity to address housing and community development needs, the development process for the annual action plan, program performances, and the selection process for proposed federally-funded activities.
-Representatives of ten (10) community groups and ten (10) Department of Housing and Community Development (DHCD) staff were in attendance.
-Ms. Estella Alexander, Deputy Director, DHCD and Ms. Patricia Isaac, CDBG Program Manager, DHCD provided welcoming remarks and an overview of the annual action plan development process.
-The following is a summary of comments present at the Community Forum.
+The purpose of the Community Forum, held on January 23, 2019, was to give citizens an opportunity to address housing and community development needs, the development process for the annual action plan, program performances, and the selection process for proposed federally-funded activities.
+Representatives of nine (9) community groups and nine (9) Department of Housing and Community Development (DHCD) staff were in attendance.
+Ms. Estella Alexander, Acting Director, DHCD and Ms. Patricia Isaac, CDBG Program Manager, DHCD provided welcoming remarks and an overview of the annual action plan development process.
+The following is a summary of comments presented at the Community Forum.